7 Signs You Might Have Candida Overgrowth

 Since candida loves warm, moist environments, the infections often end up forming between skin creases or folds—like the armpit, groin, torso, or under the breasts.
 They're typically marked by an itchy rash that looks like a cluster of tiny red pimples.

 Candida often flares up in the mouth, gut, or vagina, but it can also travel through the bloodstream and spread to other parts of the body.
-And this type of overgrowth, called invasive candida, can sometimes settle in the joints and cause arthritis-like pain in the hips or knees.
+And this type of overgrowth, called invasive candida11, can sometimes settle in the joints and cause arthritis-like pain in the hips or knees12.

 However, sore or achy joints alone might not tip you off to a candida problem.
 So it's even more important to pay attention to any other issues that could clue you in to what's going on.
 "Additional symptoms might be fatigue, brain fog, skin rashes, abdominal bloating, diarrhea, constipation, or thinning hair," Trubow says.